bplese/Trimitomics/README.md

 ## Data

 The datasets used are deposited at NCBI Sequence Read Archive (SRA) https://www.ncbi.nlm.nih.gov/sra.
 Conversion from SRA file format to FASTQ is done using fastq-dump (with –readids and –split-files parameters) from SRAtoolkit.2.8.2.
 All the reads used were paired end but single end reads can be used as well.
-Check the quality of reads using FastQC of for more files you can use MultiQC.
+Check the quality of reads using FastQC; for more files you can use MultiQC.

 ## Minimum prerequisites